Russian Far East: Transportation

 The region was not connected with the rest of Russia via domestic highways until the M58 highway was completed in 2010.

-Uniquely for Russia, most cars have right-hand drive (73% of all cars in the region), though traffic still flows on the right-hand side of the road.
+Uniquely for Russia, most cars have right-hand drive (73% of cars in the region), though they are still driven on the right-hand side of the road.

 Railways are better developed.
 The Trans-Siberian Railway and Baikal–Amur Mainline (since 1984) provide a connection with Siberia (and the rest of the country).
 The Amur–Yakutsk Mainline is aimed to link the city of Yakutsk to the Russian railway network.
 Passenger trains connect to Nizhny Bestyakh as of 2013.

-Like in nearby Siberia, for many remote localities, aviation is the main mode of transportation to/from civilisation, but the infrastructure is often poor.
+As in nearby Siberia, for many remote localities, aviation is the main mode of transportation to/from civilisation, but the infrastructure is often poor.

-Maritime transport is also important for delivering supplies to localities at (or near) the Pacific and Arctic coasts.
+Maritime transport is important for delivering supplies to localities near the Pacific and Arctic coasts, and for shipping exports, especially oil, gas and ores.